zorzonp/Mini_Proj_3/README.md

 ### Install MySQL locally
 1) For Mac OS install MySQL using this guide: https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html
 ### Set up the database and tables
 1) Update the username and passwords in the file "sqlConnectInfo.py" with the password and username you used when installing MySQL.
-Update the HOST in the file MySQL_Helper.py and MySQL_setup.py if you are not using localhost for your MySQL instance.
+Update the HOST in the file MySQL_Helper.py if you are not using localhost for your MySQL instance.
-2) Run the provided MySQL_setup.py file.
-This script will create the required databases and tables needed by the project

 ### Install Mongo DB Locally
 I am running on Mac OS.
 The following steps are the ones I used to install it on my computer.